#NicoletKnows Accident & Injury Law

 Attorney Russell Nicolet did not believe this was right, so he engaged in extensive negotiations with the insurance company and filed legal arguments stating that our clients were covered by the higher policy limit.
 His arguments were convincing, and our clients received twice the original offer.

-Additionally, Russell used an innovative legal theory to negotiate with the insurer that had paid the clients' medical bills to accept only 20 percent of the amount owed.
-By doubling the original settlement and significantly reducing the amount payable on the medical bills, Russell maximized our clients' compensation as they rebuilt their lives.
+Additionally, Russell used an innovative legal theory to negotiate with the insurer that had paid the clients’ medical bills to accept only 20 percent of the amount owed.
+By doubling the original settlement and significantly reducing the amount payable on the medical bills, Russell maximized our clients’ compensation as they rebuilt their lives after their injuries.

 Our client was in his company’s parking lot when he was seriously injured by a co-worker who was driving recklessly.
 Drawing on his understanding of personal injury law, attorney Russell Nicolet was able to get the client the full policy limit ($250,000) from the insurance carrier.